AnakhaG/OIBSIP-/README.md

 Features:

-Attractive hero section with profile image
+Attractive hero section with profile image,
-Skills and project highlights
+Skills and project highlights,
-About section
+About section,
-Hover animations
+Hover animations,
-Responsive layout
+Responsive layout,

 Task 3 : TEMPERATURE CONVERTER(CALCULATOR)
 A simple yet functional Temperature Converter using HTML, CSS, and JavaScript.

 Features:

-Converts between Celsius, Fahrenheit, and Kelvin
+Converts between Celsius, Fahrenheit, and Kelvin, Input validation,
-Input validation
-Dynamic display of results
+Dynamic display of results,
-Clean UI
+Clean UI,

 Technologies Used:

-HTML5
-CSS3
+HTML5,
+CSS3,
 JavaScript (Task 3)

 How to view the projects